 As bloggers, we have struggled somewhat to define our “niche.”
 We are not just about cruising, backpacking Europe, budget travel, camping or living in another country.
 All of those things appeal to us.
 We are just normal folks, doing extraordinary travels, on a limited budget.

 We are NOT full-time travelers, as many travel bloggers are.
-The “regular” still pays our bills.
+The “regular job” still pays our bills.
 Granted, we are teachers, so that gives us a little more time off than the average person, but we still hold a full-time job that does restrict our travel.

-Also, our school district has a somewhat modified calendar in that we get a shorter summer in exchange for a full week off in September, a full week off for Thanksgiving, and a full week off in February.
-That is in addition to the standard two weeks off at Christmas and New Year’s and a week for Spring Break.
-We are not on a year-round schedule, as we do get a full seven weeks off for the summer, but it does allow us to spread our travel throughout the year.
+Also, our school district has a somewhat modified calendar.
+We get a shorter summer in exchange for a full week off in September, a full week off for Thanksgiving, and a full week off in February.
+That is in addition to the standard two weeks off at Christmas and a week for Spring Break.
+We are not on a year-round schedule.
+We do get a full seven weeks off for the summer.
+The schedule does allow us to spread our travel throughout the year.

 Our Travel Style